Hip Hop Police: Music video

 The music video for "Hip Hop Police" premiered on BET's 106 & Park on July 27, 2007.
 On September 19, the video debuted on 106 & Park at number-ten and later peaked at number-eight on the series.
 On December 31 of the same year, the video appeared at number 87 on the network's Notarized: Top 100 Videos of 2007 countdown.

 The video begins with Chamillionaire standing on a sidewalk with Famous when two detectives pull up in an unmarked police vehicle.
 A detective (played by Chamillionaire) proceeds to interrogate Chamillionaire about his doings in that location, and how he is able to afford so much jewelry.
 He also asks Chamillionaire (pronounces it as "CHA" instead of "KA") how his next album will be compared to his last one.
-Chamillionaire answers by saying "Bigger." and the detective pretends to mishear him and claims that Chamillionaire called him a "nigger."
+Chamillionaire answers by saying "Bigger." and the detective pretends to mishear him and claims that Chamillionaire called a racial slur.
 Chamillionaire denies it and is defiant, and as the detective attempts to arrest him, he begins running.
 The detective, his partner and numerous police officers catch up to Chamillionaire.
 He is arrested while the detective continues to taunt him.
 At the police station, Chamillionaire is further interrogated as to what he is doing and with whom he is associating.
 But Chamillionaire refuses to give any information.
 Although Chamillionaire claims that he has done nothing wrong, the police insist that he is guilty of "hip-hop crimes" (in this case, meaning freedom of expression).
 Chamillionaire is put in a police lineup with Slick Rick who is being interrogated by another detective (also played by Slick Rick).

-Throughout the video, an anchorman (also played by Chamillionaire) named Bob O'Wildy, a parody of Bill O'Reilly and is wearing make up to look white, reports a nationwide crackdown on rappers and anything associated with hip-hop due to Chamillionaire's usage of "The N word".
+Throughout the video, an anchorman (also played by Chamillionaire) named Bob O'Wildy, a parody of Bill O'Reilly and is in whiteface, reports a nationwide crackdown on rappers and anything associated with hip-hop due to Chamillionaire's usage of "The N word".
 In the final shot, a news graphic reports Chamillionaire has been sentenced while the news ticker reports "Without hip-hop, white teenagers are now listening to hardcore polka".
 With a smile, Bob O'Wildy reports "Hip-hop is officially dead." referring to Nas' album Hip Hop Is Dead.

 Another version featured this video followed by the video for the track "The Evening News."

 It was the first Chamillionaire and Slick Rick song to receive airplay on Radio Disney, and also the first song featuring the subject of crime on the children station.
 Although Radio Disney has edited one portion of the song, the part when Chamilionaire says "Hell Yeah", instead he says "Heck Yeah."